ForgeRock/forgeops/cluster/openshift/README.md

 ```

-We will now need to configure kustomize to change the docker image names to the ones in the registry we created.
+You will now need to configure Kustomize to change the docker image names to the ones in the registry we created.
 complete this step once.

 ```